mariyapeeva/christmas-draw/README.md

 # christmas-draw
+<p>Level 5 - Principles and Applications of Programming</p>
-Non-overlapping combinations generator for gifts exchange for two years in a raw
+<p>Non-overlapping combinations generator for gifts exchange for two years in a raw.</p>